Part A#

 2. This gives you an idea of a design that you can use as a benchmark / baseline - can you do better? what affect would this building have on your KPIs?

-It would not be possible to produce a full shared BIM model at this stage, we are more interested in the information than the geometry in the early days, if you do not have a 3d model, could you share an excel with all the features and requirements of all the stories in the building and start to think about what they might contain?
+It would not be possible to produce a full shared BIM model at this stage, we are more interested in the information than the geometry in the early days, if you do not have a 3D model, could you share an excel with all the features and requirements of all the stories in the building and start to think about what they might contain?

-A7 Invoices#
+A5 Invoices#

-• All non PM subjects need to submit invoices to their PM documenting the work they have done for Part A.
+• All non PM subjects need to submit invoices to their PM documenting the hours work they have done for Part A.

 • The PM should then collect the invoices, total hours per consultancy and work tasks done into a single document that they submit with the rest of the documents.
+Make sure to include your hourly rates, and any calculations on how you have performed the invoice

-• The hours are counted per person so if two consultants have worked for 4 hours on the same task, then that’s 8 hours to invoice.
+• Note: The hours are counted per person so if two consultants have worked for 4 hours on the same task, then that’s 8 hours to invoice.

-A8 Client Report#
+A6 Client Report#

 • Provide basic guidance to the client on what you have found from your analysis.